125 Ways to Earn All Your Income Doing Music Only

 - Help People With Their Song Writing

-There’s so many people out there who love writing songs but who have no idea how to improve their songs.
+There are so many people out there who love writing songs but who have no idea how to improve their songs.

 It has been my experience that when you give feedback that greatly enhances someone’s song, that songwriter is going to keep coming back for more feedback.